Financial Aid

 Grants are awarded on the basis of financial need.
 There is no repayment requirement.
 A student’s financial aid award includes grant funds whenever regulations, UCI policies and funding levels permit.

 Cal Grant A is a state-funded grant program which currently provides awards to be applied to the payment of University tuition and fees.
-In 2021-22, Cal Grant A awards paid up to $12,570.
+Cal Grant A awards pay up to the amount of system-wide fees.
 To be eligible, applicants must be California residents and demonstrate financial need.
 Students must use the FAFSA and GPA Verification Form to apply for Cal Grant A. The filing deadline for new applicants is March 2 for the following year.
 Students must be enrolled full time (12 units) to receive the full grant, and enrolled at least half time (6 or more units) to receive a prorated amount.

-Cal Grant B is a state-funded grant program which provided access awards in the 2021-22 year up to a maximum of $1,656 for living expenses during the student's first year.
+Cal Grant B is a state-funded grant program which provided access awards in the 2023-24 year up to a maximum of $1,648 for living expenses during the student's first year.
 In subsequent years, students qualify for this access award plus an award for tuition and fees.
-In 2021-22, Cal Grant B tuition/fee awards paid up to $12,570.
+Cal Grant B tuition/fee awards paid up to the amount of system-wide fees.
 To be eligible, applicants must be California residents, demonstrate financial need, and be entering college or not have completed more than one quarter of college work.
 Students must use the FAFSA and GPA Verification Form to apply for Cal Grant B. The filing deadline for new applicants is March 2 for the following year.
 Students must be enrolled full time (12 units) to receive the full grant, and enrolled at least half time (6 or more units) to receive a prorated amount.
 NOTE: Students may not receive both Cal Grant A and Cal Grant B.

 Middle Class Scholarship (MCS) is a state-funded scholarship program which currently provides awards to be applied to the payment of University tuition and fees.
-To be eligible, applicants must be undergraduate students who are California residents or AB-540 eligible and have a household income no greater than $191,000 and household assets of no more than $191,000.
+To be eligible, applicants must be undergraduate students who are California residents or AB-540 eligible and have a household income no greater than $217,000 and household assets of no more than $217,000 (for the 2023-24 year).
 Students must use the FAFSA/California Dream Application to apply for this award.
 The filing deadline for new applicants is March 2 for the following year.
 Students must be enrolled at least half time (6 units) to receive the scholarship.
-In 2021-22, Middle Class Scholarship awards paid up to $5,028.
-Award amounts are determined after a student is awarded any federal and state grants as well as any portion of UC aid which is specifically designated for system-wide tuition and fees.
-A student will be awarded a scholarship only if these awards, taken together, do not already exceed the amount that the student is entitled to under the MCS program.

 Federal Supplemental Educational Opportunity Grant (FSEOG) provides grant aid for U.S. citizens and eligible noncitizens who are undergraduate students and have demonstrated financial need.
 The amount awarded depends upon financial need and funding levels.